mergehez/dokie/README.md

 - **Postscripts**: Add custom scripts that run after a request is made, allowing you to set environment variables or global headers based on the response.
 (JavaScript)
 - **Endpoint Configuration**: Easily add path/query parameters, headers and body to requests.
 You can use environment variables just like in Postman.

-> Note that changes are stored in your local machine and not share with other people using the same project.
-Following information is stored in the browser's local storage:
+> Note that changes are stored in your local machine and not shared with other people using the same project.
+Following information is stored in the browser's indexedDB:
 > - Environment variables
 > - Global headers
 > - Favorite endpoints